scalar-labs/docs-scalardl/3.4/getting-started-auditor.md

 ## Assumptions

-In this guide, we assume Ledger and Auditor both use Cassandra through ScalarDB, both Cassandra instances use default username and password for the admin privilege.
+In this guide, we assume Ledger and Auditor both use Cassandra through Scalar DB, both Cassandra instances use default username and password for the admin privilege.
 Also, Ledger, Auditor, and Cassandra are all located in the same network so that they can access each other.